scottforte/youversion-download-bookmarks/README.md

 # youversion-download-bookmarks
 A way to download all your YouVersion bookmarks in JSON format

+## Background
+I wanted a way to download my +1,000 bookmarks with tags.
+The dev team said they couldn't do it for me...
+So I did it myself.

-## description
+## How it works
-getAllBookmarks is a function stored on the window that returns a promise.
+[`getAllBookmarks`](https://github.com/zmilkman/youversion-download-bookmarks/blob/main/getAllBookmarks.js) is a promise that returns all bookmarks

 ## How to Use
 1) Log into [`https://my.bible.com/`](https://my.bible.com/)